 It’s the responsibility of the educator to choose strategies that create an atmosphere of collaboration and cooperation within the classroom or tutorial environment.
 These include strategic group selection and explicit teaching of cooperative learning skills, such as team-building exercises.
 Taking time to effectively set up the atmosphere results in more successful outcomes.
 Explore resources to help you with collaborative learning

 Within the framework of collaborative learning, students are active participants at all stages of the process.
 Some examples of a group collaboration might be planning a class event for a school celebration day, such as a party or fundraiser or conducting a campus survey on waste and recycling.

 Collaboration between educators

-Take up the valuable opportunity to collaborate with other educators.
+Take the valuable opportunity to collaborate with other educators.
 By sharing ideas and inspiration, you can develop your own teaching practice and repertoire, while saving yourself time in the process.
-Work with educators on your own campus or connect online with those further afield and experience the benefits.
+Work with educators on your own campus or at another school within your district to experience the full benefits of collaboration.
 Contact a ClickView Advisor for advice or tips on collaboration

 Collaborative activities that bring students of different ages together are valuable learning experiences.
 Students of all ages have unique perspectives and ideas to share and can learn from each other.
 Think of an opportunity in your school or higher education setting to explore cross-age collaboration.
 Explore more useful teaching strategies